Dallas police officer charged with arranging two killings - WTMJ

 Garcia did not explain why Riser was arrested nearly 20 months after the witness came forward, and police declined to answer subsequent questions about the timing.
 Riser joined the department in 2008, and Garcia acknowledged that he had been patrolling Dallas while under investigation for the killings.

-The chief stressed that his homicide division and the FBI were still investigating the killings and said the department was reviewing Riser’s arrests.
+The chief stressed that his homicide division and the FBI were still investigating and said the department was reviewing Riser’s arrests.

 Saenz’s body was pulled from the Trinity River in southwest Dallas on March 10, 2017, with several bullet wounds, the chief said.
 Douglas was reported missing that year and his body hasn’t been found.

-Three men were charged with capital murder in the slaying of Saenz: Kevin Kidd, Emmanuel Kilpatrick and Jermon Simmons.
-Kilpatrick is currently serving life in prison in the killings of a father and son.
-Kidd and Simmons remain in Dallas County jail on capital murder charges in the deaths of Saenz and the father and son.
-Simmons is also charged in another death as well.
+Three men were charged with capital murder in the killing of Saenz: Kevin Kidd, Emmanuel Kilpatrick and Jermon Simmons.
+Kilpatrick is serving life in prison for the killings of a father and son.
+Kidd and Simmons remain in Dallas County jail on capital murder charges stemming from the killings of Saenz and the father and son.
+Simmons is also charged in another death.

 One of the men charged with Saenz’s killing told police that he and Riser were involved in burglaries when they were young, according to an affidavit for Riser’s arrest.
 It does not identify the man by name.